 - Business – During the Business taster lesson pupils will learn about the two different business pathways we offer.
 They will get a taste of some topics covered at KS4 such as the 4 Ps of the market mix by marketing a new product and business finance.

-- ICT – During the ICT taster lessons pupils will learn about the project management life cycle and spreadsheet modelling.
+- ICT – During the ICT taster lessons pupils will learn about Augmented Reality and spreadsheet modelling.

 Key Stage 4